itemisCREATE/statecharts/README.md

 The free to use, open source toolkit YAKINDU Statechart Tools (SCT) provides an integrated modeling environment for the specification and development of reactive, event-driven systems based on the concept of Harel statecharts.

+## License

+The source code is provided under the <a href="http://www.eclipse.org/legal/epl-v10.html">Eclipse Public License</a>.

 ## How to Contribute

 We appreciate any feedback and there are various ways to contribute feedback: